What Is a Temper Tantrum?

-Most kids will argue, be uncooperative, and disobey authority now and then.
-But when that anger and hostility happen often -- leading to other problems with friends, at school, or at home -- there may be cause for concern.
+Most kids will argue or be stubborn every now and then, but when anger and hostility happen often – leading to other problems with friends, at school, or at home – there may be cause for concern.

 Some of the things that can be cause for concern are:

 Anger or unkindness toward people, objects, or both.
 It's possible for a child to want to hit or kick a caregiver out of frustration once in a while.
 But when it happens in more than half of the child's tantrums, there could be a problem.

 Your child tries to injure themselves.
 They might try to do something like: